What’s a Spannerhead?

 How often do you post?

-Usually 3-4 times a week, more if we feel particularly inspired or have had a busy “car week.”
+Usually weekly, more often if we feel particularly inspired or have had a busy “car week.”

 Who writes here?